HarmonicLabs/cnode-ts-poc/README.md

 ## The goal

-To have a fully working **passive** cardano node as described in the [ouroboros-consensus documentation](https://ouroboros-consensus.cardano.intersectmbo.org/docs/for-developers/ComponentDiagram/) and represented in the diagram reported below
+To have a fully working **passive** cardano node (ideally before January 25th) as described in the [ouroboros-consensus documentation](https://ouroboros-consensus.cardano.intersectmbo.org/docs/for-developers/ComponentDiagram/) and represented in the diagram reported below

 ```mermaid
 flowchart LR